-Mughal Emperor Shah Jahan constructed this magnificent fort in 1648 A.D and it took 10 years to complete the construction.
-It is built in red sandstone and includes many small palaces like Diwana-Aam, Diwana-Khas, Naubat Khana and the Meena Baazar for the royal family.
+Mughal Emperor Shah Jahan constructed this magnificent Red fort in 1648 A.D and it took 10 years to complete the construction.
+It is built in red sandstone and includes many small palaces like Diwana-Aam, Diwana-Khas, Naubat Khana, and the Meena Baazar for the royal family.
 Red fort show:

 Timings: Summer 1900 to 2000 hrs (Hindi) 2030 to 2130 hrs (English) Winter 1800 to 1900 hrs (Hindi) 1930 to 2030 hrs (English).

-This Medieval monument is designated as the highest stone tower in India.
-Qutub-ud-Din raised the tower in 1199 up to the height of 72.5m.
+This Medieval monument Qutub Minar is designated as the highest stone tower in India.
+Qutub-Ud-Din raised the tower in 1199 up to the height of 72.5m.
 It took 2 decades to finish this red stone structure.
 It was damaged by lightning in the years 1326 & 1366.
-Firoz Shah Tughlaq repaired the damage and added the fifth storey.
+Firoz Shah Tughlaq repaired the damage and added the fifth story.

 Located in the heart of Delhi, India Gate is famous as All India War Memorials.
 The coliseum built by Edwin Lutyens in1921is 42m high.
 The names of 70,000 Indian soldiers are carved on the walls of India Gate who forfeited their lives battling for the British Army during the First World War.

 Lotus Temple is located in Nehru Place, Delhi, the capital of India.
 It is a Bahai worship temple.
 This temple is a very amazing temple in itself because neither this temple has any idol nor does it have any religious ritual of any kind.
 The structure of Lotus Temple is like a lotus flower due to which this temple in Delhi remains the center of major attraction.
 To see whoever follows any religion can come.